grygy/pv217-microservices-materials/02/README.md

 ### Mapping Java objects to JSON

-In this quarkus project we have RESTEasy Reactive with Jackson.
+In this quarkus project we have a RESTEasy Reactive with Jackson extension.
 Jackson is a Java library for serializing and deserializing JSON objects.
 So we can use Java objects and Jackson will convert them to JSON and vice versa.

 ### Quarkus beans and dependency injection